-“It’s a much greater sin to over-treat a low-grade lymphoma than to undertreat a high-grade lymphoma,” replied Jeremy.
+“It is a much greater sin to under treat a high grade lymphoma than to over treat a low grade lymphoma,” replied Jeremy.
 “This patient has a very good chance of being cured [of the lymphoma] with the therapy you initiated.”

 In Boston, pathologist Dr. Aliyah Sohani confirmed that the cancer cells were characteristic of a high-grade lymphoma.
 She told Memory about a website where she can post pathology images.
 MGH pathologists will look at the images and offer an informal second opinion in a few days or less.